Praqma/helmsman/docs/how_to/test_charts.md

 # test charts

-You can specifiy that you would like a chart to be tested whenever it is installed for the first time using the `test` key as follows:
+You can specify that you would like a chart to be tested whenever it is installed for the first time using the `test` key as follows:

 ```toml
 ...